makersacademy/rps-challenge/README.md

 ## Approach I took:

 I started by breaking down each user story and outlining possible classes and methods.
 I decided to have three classes: Player, Computer and Game.
 I experimented using irb to figure out how my classes/objects would interact what method names to use.
 I then built the system using TTD, a RED -> GREEN -> REFACTOR approach, and wrote each test first, watched it fail, made it pass and then refactored if needed.
 This ensures that bugs can be eliminated.
+Next, I moved onto to using Sinatra to create my application on the browser.
+I finished with some HTML styling to make the app look more appealing.

 ## How the app works: